Race to the bottom: Rolex and Omega's fight over COMEX

 “Like the submersible, OMEGA’s Ultra Deep was built to last: designed for multiple dives and not just a single shot at the world record”

 Regardless of the brand, a COMEX-issued piece is rare, special and highly sought after.
 And understandably so, these weren’t publicly sold watches, and much like military pieces, they were ‘issued’ with a very specific purpose in mind.
 Thanks to the detailed and often well documented nature of these issued watches value is further boosted by the colourful and fascinating provenance that comes with a COMEX timepiece.
 Jed McCorrmack, a vintage Rolex expert told us about a Rolex COMEX Submariner 5514 that he owns.
 Bought from the original owner, a saturation diver involved with the world record salvage recovery of over $100 million dollars of gold bullion from the HMS Edinburgh.

-As McCormack puts it; “watches with a history like this are what it's all about, NOS bank manager's desk diver watches are all well and good, but pieces and people that have been out there and done things really are special in my book.”
+“Watches with a history like this are what it's all about, NOS bank manager's desk diver watches are all well and good, but pieces and people that have been out there and done things really are special in my book.”